ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring a satirical time capsule of our era
+   - Exploring objects that represent the 2020s
    - Finding the satirical angle
    - Making it relatable and timeless